 In today’s market, having an established online presence is crucial for bringing in new clients, but in order to do that, you must have the right strategy.
-In this article, criminal defense attorney Rahul Balaram, of Balaram Law Office, shares best practices when it comes to marketing a law firm online.

 There are two main strategies: search engine optimization (SEO) and pay-per-click marketing (PPC).
 But how do you know which one is right for your law firm?
 There are pros and cons with both, and you can even mix the two.
 Here’s what you need to know.

 Overall, SEO is more of a long-term approach.
 It’s all about establishing a strong presence in the first few results of any search engine.
 Being a top hit means that more people find your law firm.

 SEO is also about developing organic traffic to your website.
 What this means is that rather than paying for sponsored advertisements and content, your law firm will appear naturally with the help of keywords.